raphyduck/media_librarian/README.md

     * Automatically check for new commits on master and auto-update (as a task)

 * Ebooks/Comics:
-    * Read calibre library/metadata DB (by allowing db.rb to interact with library.db as a read only client)
     * Subscribe to series and/or authors, and search for new ebooks/comics

 * Music: